Trusting God for My Salvation

 “Yeah!
 That guy that led those people out of Egypt!”

 “Yeah!
 He built that big boat for all of the animals!”

 Then this man opened up the Bible and said, “Do you see this right here?”
-He showed me that I was wrong.
-I was all mixed up.
+He showed I was all mixed up.
+Noah didn’t lead the children of Israel out of Egypt.
+Moses did that.
+Noah built the ark.
 I had been basing my opinion on the opinions of other people.
+I lied when I said I had read the bible.
 When seeing the truth, I realized I was not intelligent about the Bible.
 I wanted to get away from him; back to comfort land, but I had to work with this guy in a 10′ by 10′ room all day long.
 All he talked about was Jesus Christ.